 A major component of this course is the team project.
 More information about the project can be found on Canvas in Assignments.
-You will have an opportunity to articulate your public service focus area, for example international development, affordable housing, healthcare, human rights, social justice or social entrepreneurship and together with one to two other students, you will create a public service organization with its own unique mission, structure, culture, products and/or services, logic model, and strategic plan.
+You will have an opportunity to articulate your public service focus area, for example international development, education, healthcare, human rights, social justice, civic engagement, or social entrepreneurship and together with two to three other students, you will create a public service organization with its own unique mission, structure, culture, products and/or services, logic model, and strategic plan.
 Periodically you will be asked to provide certain deliverables.
 Your team will conduct a brief presentation and write a paper on your organization, both of which are due at the end of the semester.